artineering-io/flair-docs/flair/styles/library/cutout.md

 ## Style breakdown

-Cutout animations are tedious to create manually using scissors and hundreds of paper sheets, therefore, reproducing this style digitally presents a refreshing take, which can benefit from the flexibility given by 3D animation.
-No more trees or fingers are harmed during its creation and one can playfully compose and create the animation, taking complete advantage of digital tools and the 3D environment.
+The cutout shader style emulates traditional paper cutout animation in 3D, without using scissors and hundreds of paper sheets.
+No more trees or fingers are harmed when animating.

-There are three fundamental elements within the cutout style which require to be controlled:
+There are three fundamental elements within the cutout shader style which need to be controlled:
 * Papers
 * Cutout stencils
 * External lighting

 ### Papers
 The top and bottom layers of paper (canvases) are controlled respectively by the _Main canvas_ and _Alternate canvas_ attribute groups.
-There are over ten distinct _canvas textures_ to choose from and you can even add your own.
+There are over ten distinct _canvas textures_ (heightmaps) to choose from and you can even add your own.
 These can be customized in _color_, _scale_, _rotation_, _roughness_, _shading_, and _tiles_.
 See the [_canvas_ documentation](/flair/getting-started/globals/#canvas) for a description of these attributes.

 ### Cutout Stencils
 The cutout stencils are created through the **[cutout material](/flair/materials/others/#cutout-material)**, which can easily be created and assigned using the [material presets](/flair/materials/presets/).
 Each cutout material automatically creates a stencil of the object it is assigned too.
 The cutout stencil can further be controlled and art-directed using [VertexFX](/flair/art-direction/vertexfx/) and [NoiseFX](/flair/art-direction/noisefx/).